Mobile App Retention: How to Retain and Engage Users of Your App? 13 Tips for 2024

 AI is a fantastic opportunity for delivering a personalized user experience en-masse.
 AI has the power of collecting and processing customer data such as purchases and location to produce feeds and offers based on the customer’s preferences.

-Use push notifications in a smart way: are you reaching out to customers to use the app?
+Use push notifications in a smart way: are you reaching out to customers to use the app with push notifications?

 You can increase the user retention by 20% simply by implementing push notifications.
 You can further increase the user retention by adding notifications which are: (1) behavior-based, and (2) time-optimized.
 With the latter, you can increase the push notification engagement sevenfold just by sending notifications at the correct time during the day.